XilinJia/XilinJia.github.io/books/read_english.md

 Hastie et.al - The Elements of Statistical Learning - Data Mining Inference and Prediction (2nd ed 2009)

-waitzkin - The art of learning

 Brafman - SWAY -The Irresistible Pull of Irrational Behavior

-Gilovich - How We Know What Isn't So - The Fallibility of Human Reason in Everyday Life

-Eiffert - Cross-Train Your Brain - A Mental Fitness Program For Maximizing Creativity And Achieving Success

-Chopra - The Seven Spiritual Laws Of Success

 Kiev - The Psychology of Risk - Mastering Market Uncertainty [2002]

-Arden - Rewire Your Brain - Think Your Way to a Better Life (2010)

-Ariely - Predictably Irrational - The Hidden Forces That Shape Our Decisions (2008)

-Hill - Think & Grow Rich

-Tolle - The Power Of Now

-Buzan - The Speed Reading Book

 Carter - Profitable Strategies for Trading